 Trust & Identity services

-The partners will gather the requirements of end users and identify technical recommendations for the deployment of additional e-services and applications such as Trust and Identity services.
+The partners gather the requirements of end users and identify technical recommendations for the deployment of additional e-services and applications such as Trust and Identity services.
 Leading examples include:

 Federated Identity Management for Libraries

-Following the growing trend towards freely available scholarly content and free and open channels for the dissemination of scholarly information, AC3 partners will provide specific support to libraries and NRENs for the strategic development of shared Open Access (OA) infrastructure.
+Following the growing trend towards freely available scholarly content and free and open channels for the dissemination of scholarly information, AC3 partners provide specific support to libraries and NRENs for the strategic development of shared Open Access (OA) infrastructure.

-Finally, ASREN, UA and WACREN, assisted by GÉANT, will promote awareness through workshops and webinars among the African NREN and R&E community of the existing available services on top of connectivity (covering network management, trust and identity, cloud, security, real-time communications) and provide demand-driven support for their uptake and local deployment.
+Finally, the UbuntuNet Alliance, WACREN, and ASREN, assisted by GÉANT, promote awareness through workshops and webinars among the African NREN and research and education community.
+These workshops will explore the existing available services on top of connectivity (covering network management, trust and identity, cloud, security, real-time communications), and provide demand-driven support for their uptake and local deployment.